m7a/lo-nextcloud-docker/README.md

 Documentation wrt. encryption seems to be outdated, see
 <https://github.com/nextcloud/server/issues/8283#issuecomment-369273503>

-It is also required to fix some issues in `config.php` -- it remains a little unclear which of them can be set correctly by environment variables and which of them need to be set explicitly.
-In my case, the following settings had to be added/edited:
+It might also be required to fix some issues in `config.php` -- it remains a little unclear which of them can will be set correctly by environment variables and which of them need to be set explicitly.
+In my case, the following settings had to be hand-checked (path `storage/config/config.php`, notation slightly amended for brevity):

 ~~~{.php}
 <?php